Metaform/aruba-poc/README.md

 **Multi-tenancy**: In the current PoC, multi-tenancy is implemented by creating a separate Kubernetes namespace for each participant.
 In production scenarios, this will likely be different.

+_The partitioning agent's source code can be found in [this GitHub repository](https://github.com/Metaform/aruba-provisioner)._

 #### 5.1.3 Credential types

 In this PoC there are two types of credentials: a `MembershipCredential`, which attests to a participant being an active member of the dataspace, and a